 We have an automated check-in system that includes pre-registration!
 Please call and ensure your current email address is on file with us.
-Up to 72 hours prior to your scheduled appointment, you will receive an email with a pre-registration link that enables you to fill out all our forms online!
+Up to 72 hours prior to your scheduled appointment, you will receive an email or text with a pre-registration link that enables you to fill out all our forms online!
 If you’d still like to do your forms on paper, download below.

 A: A physician assistant works under a physician’s license, who is called their supervising physician.
 They go to graduate school, attend many of the same courses as students in medical school and are able to order labs, diagnostic testing, write prescriptions and perform minor procedures.
 Physician assistants may be considered your primary care provider, and can also work specialties or in hospital settings.
 Sometimes if your doctor is unable to see you, you may be scheduled with a physician assistant to evaluate you instead as they are very capable of caring for you and your family.
 Our physicians and physician assistants have close relationships to ensure you receive the best possible care.

 A: Our Care Teams consist of everyone from the patient, medical receptionists and referrals coordinator, to your medical assistant or nurse, and your provider [doctor, physician assistant, or nurse practitioner].
 Care Teams may also include others such as pharmacists, community resources, and specialist providers.
 Together, they all work to facilitate timely care.

 A: PCPCH is a model or philosophy of primary care that consists of 5 attributes: Patient Centered, Comprehensive, Team-based, Coordinated, Accessible, and Focused on Quality & Patient Safety.
 This ensures that the patient is included in their medical care.
 Any clinic participating in PCPCH is striving for excellence and has adapted these attributes and implemented them to fit their own unique characteristics.